vnotex/vnote/src/resources/docs/shortcuts_en.md

 [shortcuts]
 ; Define shortcuts here, with each item in the form "operation=keysequence".
 ; Leave keysequence empty to disable the shortcut of an operation.
-; Custom shortcuts may conflict with some key bindings in edit mode or Vim mode.
+; Customized shortcuts may conflict with some key bindings in edit mode or Vim mode.
 ; Ctrl+Q is reserved for quitting VNote.

 ; Leader key of Captain mode